 A fun way to preserve and enjoy the last of the bell pepper plants when the fruit is small but won’t have time to grow.
 Or you just have too many and want to preserve the bounty.
 Use frozen pepper cups to recycle your leftovers.
 Take a couple of mini stuffed pepper cups to work for a quick and healthy microwavable lunch.

 Mini Green Pepper Cups

-- Arrange the blanched peppers on a cookie sheet.
+Arrange the blanched peppers on a cookie sheet.
 Make room in your freezer to accommodate the cookie sheet.
 You can use smaller dishes if absolutely necessary.
-Freeze for 5 hours, until rock-hard.
+Freeze for 5 hours or until rock-hard.

-- Taco fixings – meat, beans, onions, cheese, tomatoes, mix it all together and stuff.
-You can use everything but the lettuce and tortillas.
+Taco fixings – meat, beans, onions, cheese, tomatoes, mix it all together and stuff.
+You can include everything but the lettuce and tortillas.